microbus-io/fabric/docs/tech/codegen.md

 # description - Documentation
 # event - The name of the event at the source (defaults to the function name)
 # source - The package path of the microservice that is the source of the event
-# forHost - For an event source with an overridden host name
+# forHost - For an event source with an overridden hostname
 # queue - The subscription queue
 #   default - Load balanced (default)
 #   none - Pervasive